bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 51°
-- Light Rain
+- Overcast
 - 94% humidity
 - 10 mph wind
 - 90% cloud cover
-- 52 AQI 🟨
+- 53 AQI 🟨
-- 0.06 inches of rain in the past 24 hours
+- 0.08 inches of rain in the past 24 hours
 - 1.6 inches of rain expected in the next 48 hours